MatheoJ/ReactIF_FrontEnd/README.md

 # React'IF_FrontEnd
 This is the front of an application called React'IF
+It is a Maven project, and is using Tomcat.

+## Architecture
+This poject is using the MVC architectural pattern.

 ## Pages
 ### Login Page